 - Enter the start and end destinations if they are not preset.

-- Type the addresses in the fields, which may autocomplete addresses and locations, depending on the configuration.
+- Type the addresses in the fields, which may autocomplete addresses, locations, or feature layer field names, depending on the configuration.

 - Add destinations by clicking the icon to enable it, and clicking the map.